sealingtech/EDCOP-ELASTICSEARCH/README.md

 # Deployment Guide

 This Elasticsearch chart is designed to be deployed on EDCOP.
 By default, this values chart will deploy a single master pod that is suitable for small test environments.
 To scale this deploy it will be necessary to properly plan and configure a number of these settings depending on the hardware architecture as well as the amount of data that will be ingested.

+More information can be found at https://github.com/sealingtech/EDCOP/blob/master/docs/storage_guide.rst

+To prevent data loss, it is important to understand the procedures from this guide.

 # Configuration Guide